SargamDesign/sargam-colors/README.md

 `$silver8` | hsl(0, 3%, 6%) | ![#100F0F](https://via.placeholder.com/16/100F0F/100F0F.png)

+Sargam colors are the language of the beauty, the warmth, and the caress, that comes from the heart of the world.
+The most direct expression of beauty, with a form and spirit which is one and simple, and least encumbered with anything extraneous.

+Sargam is a palette of emancipation which makes it easy to recognize the beauty in small things.
+True designers, they who are seers, seek to express the universe with sargam colors.

 ## Future, To do's
 - hsl & hex conversion options
 - iOS, Android, SCSS, JS exports